nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% caution title="Issues with Facebook SDK" %}

-In certain situations, the Facebook SDK can cause `didFinishLaunchingWithOptions` to return `NO`.
+In certain situations, the Facebook SDK can cause `application:didFinishLaunchingWithOptions:` to return `NO`.
 When this happens, handling for all Universal Links is blocked.
-We have incorporated a workaround into our SDK, which you can enable by inserting the following line immediately before your `initSessionWithLaunchOptions` call:

-{% tabs %}
-{% tab objective-c %}

-{% highlight objc %}
-[branch accountForFacebookSDKPreventingAppLaunch];
-{% endhighlight %}
-{% endtab %}
-{% tab swift %}

-{% highlight swift %}
-branch.accountForFacebookSDKPreventingAppLaunch()
-{% endhighlight %}
-{% endtab %}
-{% endtabs %}
+Please ensure that `application:didFinishLaunchingWithOptions:` always returns `YES`/`true`.

+Previously we included a method in our SDK, `accountForFacebookSDKPreventingAppLaunch`, that handled this edge case.
+However, due to Swift+Objective-C interoperability issues, this has been removed.

 {% endcaution %}